Lich-Corals/linux-file-converter-addon/markdown/install-dependencies.md

 ```bash
 pip install jxlpy
 ```

-Note: jxlpy is in a very early state, you may have issues while installing it using pip.
+> [!NOTE]
-You may need to [install it manually](https://github.com/olokelo/jxlpy#build-it-yourself).
+> Jxlpy is in a very early state, you may have issues while installing it using pip.
+In this case you need to [install it manually](https://github.com/olokelo/jxlpy#build-it-yourself).

 #### All sections
 - [Main page](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/README.md)